Why Use Thousands of

 of the Zodiac list of asteroids for A birth-chart.

-Shows asteroid ID Discovery Number, Name, Zodiac Degree, Declination, Speed.
+Shows asteroid ID Discovery Number, Name, Zodiac position, Declination, Speed.

 Answer: As many as the astrologer can handle, to relate the unfolding story or related stories!